- What is the UNEX™ System?

 - What does the UNEX™ acronym stands for?

 The UNEX™ system was created by IPC and its members back in 1994, when it was the first common measurement tool of that size.
 The system has been a valuable asset over the past decades while being adapted to the continuous changes of the postal market in the last two decades.
-It measures international priority letter service performance between 36 postal operators, with test mail sent from more than 50 countries on four continents with the aim of improving and maintaining high level of quality of service in terms of transit times.
+It measures international priority letter service performance on behalf of 37 postal operators, with test mail sent from more than 50 countries on four continents with the aim of improving and maintaining high level of quality of service in terms of transit times.
 UNEX™ test letters posted in one country pass through the world’s postal networks until delivered to the addressee in the destination country.
 Most of these letters contain a small semi-active or passive Radio Frequency IDentification (RFID) tag.
 At specific reading points in postal facilities, the RFID tag transmits its identity, anonymously to the involved postal operator, from the processing facility to IPC’s global RFID Network Centre in Brussels.

 The UNEX™ System uses the transmitted data, with the date of posting and receipt, to calculate the transit time between specific points in the mail pipeline, allowing postal operators to manage the international mail pipeline in accordance with their delivery commitments to customers, regulators and postal partners.
 Postal operators can identify where bottlenecks may occur and where corrective actions are necessary.
 Click here to access the UNEX service fact sheet.